WCSC/wcsc.github.io/guides/nestor/ISPsetup.md

 1. Go to [Ubuntu](https://www.ubuntu.com/download/server) and download the LTS server version.

 - Install Ubuntu Server in Virtual Machine
-- On Virtual Box go to top left corner to New to create the virtual box.
+- On Virtual Box go to top left corner to `New` to create the virtual box.

 ![Section2](https://i.imgur.com/QnoKC2F.png)

 - Create the name of this Box recommended name `ISP Ubuntu`
-- In Type choose Linux if is not auto setected
+- In Type choose `Linux` if is not auto setected
 - In Version choose `Ubuntu (64-bit)`

 ![Section3](https://i.imgur.com/2JtRAzY.png)

-- On the memory section depending to your machine RAM capacity the minimun should be (254MB) but if you have enough memory use (1024MB)
+- On the memory section depending to your machine `RAM` capacity the minimun should be `(254MB)` but if you have enough memory use `(1024MB)`

 ![Section4](https://i.imgur.com/3KinU4J.png)

-- Leave the Hard drive section as default which is (Create a virutal hard disk now)
+- Leave the Hard drive section as default which is `(Create a virutal hard disk now)`

 ![Section5](https://i.imgur.com/OwYGx2s.png)

 - Leave the Hard disk file type to `(VDI)`

 ![Section5](https://i.imgur.com/XPpGqxm.png)

-- Leave storage on physical hard disk to `(Dynamically allocated)`
+- Leave storage on physical hard disk to `(Dynamically allocated)` this will used the hard drive memory dinamically until it reach the max you gave it on the next step.

 ![Section5](https://i.imgur.com/YGrvBmV.png)

-- For this machine the minimun for Ubuntu so it does not give you problem set the File location and size to (20.00GB)
+- For this machine the minimun for Ubuntu so it does not give you problem set the File location and `size to (20.00GB)`

 ![Section5](https://i.imgur.com/p2jIaGn.png)

-- After the Virtual Machine is created now you have to add the ISO that you download at the beginning
+- After the Virtual Machine is created now you have to add the `ISO` that you download at the beginning
 - Go to Storage section and click on top that it say `[Optical Drive]Empty`

 ![Section6](https://i.imgur.com/8Rfq6nZ.png)